Cure549/xnet/README.md

-# XNet
+# XNET

-WIP.
 A multi-purpose, multi-threaded, epoll server framework that uses an addon approach to expand it's modularity.

-# Overview
+# OVERVIEW

 Although XNet was made to **make server development easier**.
 It's still crucial to understand the underlying structure.
 XNet is a server framework and does have support for **out-of-the-box** use cases.
 However, to squeeze all of the possibilities out of XNet, this documentation will explain everything such as the event structuring, session handling, addon systems, threading, packet subscription, etc. This is your guide to all things XNet.

-# How To Use
+# HOW-TO-USE

 ### Sample
 ```c